“Part Real Housewives, part grown-up Nancy Drew.” — Missy Marston, author of Bad Ideas

-“Two thumbs up for action, suspense, and lust.” — Kirkus Reviews
+“Two thumbs up for action, suspense, and lust.” — Kirkus Reviews, starred review

 “In the end, I couldn’t put this novel down.
 Pull Focus is a propulsive mystery of financial machinations, international malfeasance, and sexual impropriety, but it starts off deceptively, as a sardonic romp among film festival glitterati.
 The multi-talented woman at the heart of the whirlwind needs to smooth-talk arts board members, play tough with dangerous scoundrels, and manage all of this in the midst of romantic convulsions.” — Antanas Sileika, author of Provisionally Yours